cjysmb/meanCrud/README.md

-# meanCrud

-This is a incomplete Project.
-I'll update it once I'm done in front end

-But the backend is okay

-If you clone it.

-Ignore the angularApp folder.

 1. Clone or download the project
 2. Open terminal and Run "sudo service mongod start" to start the mongoDB server